MOCHA Museum Programs

 About

-MOCHA Museum Programs include exhibitions, open studios, field trips, art parties, art camps, family and team workshops, and multiple hands-on art learning experiences.
-Children and youth can work with painting, clay, stop-motion animation, and collage as part of these programs.
+MOCHA Museum Programs include exhibitions, open studios, field trips, art parties, art camps, and family or team workshops.
+Children and youth work with hands-on art activities such as painting, clay, stop-motion animation, and collage.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.